 The use of a pickup truck can vary greatly depending on where you live, weather conditions, rental property size, and frequency of remodels.
 A midsize pickup like a Toyota Tacoma could get by just fine for an urban landlord who only handles regular repairs with the occasional remodel.
-A larger pickup truck like an F250 would probably better accommodate a landlord further out of the urban scene, who prefers to get hands on with remodels and frequently buys heavy-load materials.
+A larger pickup truck like an F250 would probably better accommodate a landlord further out of the urban scene, who prefers to get hands on with remodels and frequently buys heavy-load building materials.
 Either way, you can’t go wrong with any type of pickup as long as it has a bed and keep a couple tie-down straps handy.
 I personally have a Toyota Tacoma and personally know several other successful landlords who also drive them.

-Chances are if you are a millennial landlord, there is no chance convincing you to buy this one, but minivans are some of the most underrated, spacious and practical cars for construction work.
+Chances are if you are a millennial landlord, there is no chance convincing you to buy this one, but minivans are some of the most underrated, spacious and practical landlord cars for construction work.
 Once you remove the back seats, the whole rear section of the van essentially becomes a little room with a flat floor and doors that open up on the sides and rear.
-Aside from the abundant space and great gas mileage, you don’t have to worry about locking anything up since its safely housed inside.
+Aside from the abundant space and great gas mileage, you don’t have to worry about locking anything up like expensive construction tools since its safely housed inside.
 Lastly, used minivans are extremely affordable and reliable, meaning that this could even be a 2nd or 3rd vehicle that you only use when working on your rental property and want to maintain a low-key image around tenants.

 Electric or Hybrid

-A utility van is specifically designed for working construction tradesmen, as it will likely have interior shelving for tools/materials, and rooftop racks for ladders etc. This type of vehicle can be the equivalent to a piece of gold if you are a true professional landlord and oversee many rental properties of virtually any type.
+A utility van is specifically designed for working construction tradesmen, as it will likely have interior shelving for tools and building products, and rooftop racks for ladders etc. This type of vehicle can be the equivalent to a piece of gold if you are a true professional landlord and oversee many rental properties of virtually any type.
 Keeping tools and inventory of extra replacement parts inside can save countless hours on trips to the local hardware store.
 The roof racks they’re commonly equipped with are perfect for ladders, long pieces of lumber and even drywall or plywood.
 If your rental portfolio is large enough to employ a full time maintenance technician, one of these vans can be a great addition to the company.

 * Bonus – Trailer *